 TED Idea Search

-If selected for round 2, you'll be invited to a virtual event where you'll talk more about your idea and participate in a Q&A with members of the TED community.
-Winners will be invited to give a TED Talk, either virtually or in person.
+When submissions are open, applicants are invited to fill out an application and create a 2-minute video as a part of their submission.
+Finalists participate in a virtual event where they talk more about their idea and participate in a Q&A with TED Members.
+From there, winners are selected and invited to give a TED Talk, either virtually or in person.

 TED is committed to a global mindset.
 We seek to source ideas from everywhere and to make them widely and freely accessible.
 Powerful ideas, expressed and distributed with care, can bring different groups together and create a shared vision of a future worth pursuing.
 It is with that global mindset that we are focusing on different regions of the world for several idea search events.

 We're looking for ideas worth spreading — that's our mission!
 So… What does that mean?
 We're looking for ideas that are new, unique, and can offer an insight or a new way of thinking to a very large audience.

 A TED Talk usually has a topic and an idea.

 A topic is the high level — the general direction you want to take the talk.

 Topic example: We need to fix the opioid crisis